 A speaker from a European development agency asked a key question underpinning the evolution of 'rights-based approaches' to ODA is: who or what should be the focus of that assistance?
-This question has tended to play out at two levels.
+This guestion has tended to play out at two levels.
 At one level, there is the question of whether rights-based development assistance should be directed towards human rights duty-bearers (e.g. government actors) or towards rights-holders (e.g. via national NGOs and human rights defenders)?
 The speaker's sense was that over time the emphasis has gradually shifted from dutybearers to rights-holders.
 However, in their view the only way to effectively leverage ODA to promote and protect human rights is by focusing on both groups of stakeholders and, in addition, by encouraging groups representing the two categories to interact and work together.
 At a second level, there is the question of: who are the key 'agents of change' at the national level (as either duty-bearers or rights-holders)?
 In that regard, the speaker informed colleagues that her agency has developed 'political economy and power analysis tools' to help national/local representatives identify these 'agents of change.'

 In the discussion that followed, there was wider recognition of the fact that it is misguided to focus 'rights-based approaches' to ODA only on civil society or other 'rights-holders.'
-Unless development agencies also engage the government or other important State actors, it will remain very difficult to strengthen the enjoyment of human rights in a sustainable way.
-One participant argued that: 'it is overly simplistic and wrong to see governments as the bad guys and NGOs as the good guys.
-In reality, neither governments nor civil society organisations are monolithic - rather they are made up of individuals who could be very conservative in their outlook or could be human rights champions.'
-Another participant agreed, saying: 'experience has shown us that agents of change can be found in unexpected places, like the ministry of education, or the justice committee in parliament - certainly not only within civil society or the foreign ministry.'

-There was also a debate about which States should or should not benefit from ODA.
-Some thought a 'minimum of national human rights capacity and infrastructure, and basic rule of law standards, are needed before cooperation can be extended in a way that supports human rights.'
-Others disagreed, arguing that those countries (or, rather, people within those countries) without human rights protection systems and without functioning rule of law systems, are the ones that need our help the most.'
+Unless development agencies also engage the government or other important State actors, it will remain very difficult to strengthen the or scale up our investments to compensate?
+In enjoyment of human rights in a sustainable way.
+One reply, a representative from another development participant argued that: 'it is overly simplistic and wrong agency explained that under such circumstances her to see governments as the bad guys and NGOs as organisation has typically switched funding from the government (i.e. duty bearers) to NGOs and human the good guys.
+In reality, neither governments nor civil society organisations are monolithic - rather they are rights defenders (i.e. rights-holders) - see above made up of individuals who could be very conservative paragraph.
+However, as already discussed, there in their outlook or could be human rights champions.' was a sense at the meeting that this reaction may be Another participant agreed, saying: 'experience has misguided - donor States should rather continue to shown us that agents of change can be found in look for 'agents of change' wherever they can find unexpected places, like the ministry of education, or them (inside or outside government). the justice committee in parliament - certainly not only France's new vision and policy for a 'rights-based within civil society or the foreign ministry.' approach' to development cooperation was also There was also a debate about which States should or presented during the meeting.
+The new strategy aims should not benefit from ODA.
+Some thought a 'minimum to provide a clear framework for how ODA should be of national human rights capacity and infrastructure, delivered in a manner that 'supports respect for, and and basic rule of law standards, are needed before the achievement and protection of, human rights.' cooperation can be extended in a way that supports The speaker explained that the new policy has been human rights.'
+Others disagreed, arguing that those developed 'in line with the new European Consensus countries (or, rather, people within those countries) on Development,' has benefited from 'good practices' without human rights protection systems and without used by other European countries, and was informed functioning rule of law systems, are the ones that need by the 'human rights-based approach toolbox' our help the most.' development by the European Commission.